Hapag Lloyd's IMO2020 Fuel Bill: One Billion Dollars

 From the start of next year, the global fleet is restricted to using bunker with sulfur content capped at 0.5% unless ships have scrubber technology installed in which case they can continue to burn high sulfur fuel oil.

-Shipping chief executives recently called for vessel speed limits to curb bunker fuel use.
+Shipping chief executives recently called for vessel speed limits to curb bunker fuel use, with Hapag-Lloyd one of the majority of box carriers not backing the proposal.